Below are the meal plans which will be offered starting with the Fall 2014 semester:

 Q. What are some of the changes we’ll see in the fall?

-First, we are renovating Lower Usdan and converting it to a Resident Dining option featuring a Mongolian Grill, Simple Servings & MyZone areas, and the elimination of paper products for service.
+First, we are renovating Lower Usdan and converting it to a Resident Dining option featuring a Saute Station, Simple Servings & MyZone areas, and the elimination of paper products for service.
 That means that you’ll be able to use your meal plan in Sherman AND in Lower Usdan.
 With two locations to use your meal plan, you’ll have more variety and easier access.

 Additional changes include an expanded menu at Einstein’s, and Kosher grab & go items in the Hoot Market.
 The Upper Usdan area is also being renovated and will include currito® burritos and more, hearth oven pizza and a made-to-order sushi bar